syndetic/datashop-deployment-terraform/README.md

  + Put a secure password for the DB in config/secrets.tfvars.sample and rename to config/secrets.tfvars
  + Customize variables in config/config.tfvars.sample and rename to config/config.tfvars
- + Update service-account-for-alb.yml with your AWS account ID (

 Run the following commands:
 ```